RobinMeis/TTNmon-Backend/database/README.md

 ## Table devices
 The table devices contains the hardware serials of the devices associated to an authorization token.
 - The row authorization contains the authorization token from the table authorizations.
 - The row deveui contains the hardware serial provived by TTN.
-It is possible to register multiple hardware serials for a single authorization token.
+It is possible to register multiple hardware serials for a single authorization token. deveui is unique and is used as index

 ## Table packets
 The table packets contains all packets received.